CMLPlatform/ramascene/README.md

 # Getting started
 ---
-### Retrieve the raw data
+### Retrieve the raw datasets
-Go to the LFS repository: https://bitbucket.org/CML-IE/rama-scene_data/src/master/

-Download the datafiles in rama-scene_data/rawData/2011/ manually (L,Y,B numpy files)
+Visit our data repository at: https://fdonaticml.stackstorage.com/s/1wYNXkJXkIWqXGW

 ### Clone the project
 ```
 git clone https://SidneyNiccolson@bitbucket.org/CML-IE/rama-scene.git
 ```

-### Point in settings.py to the data repository files
+### Point in settings.py to the datasets downloaded above
-Adjust PATH_TO_L, PATH_TO_B, PATH_TO_Y
+Adjust DATASET_DIR

 ### Create a virtual environment (python3.5 or higher) and install the app requirements (make sure you have python-dev installed via apt-get)
 ```